lamefun/colosseum-xp/README.md

    * Doesn't scroll to Platypus every turn.
    * Teams and income are now locked.
   * Fool-proofing:
+   * Allows to re-enter the shop after an accidental exit.
    * Doesn't allow to end turn while standing on the shop.
    * Gives a warning if you try to exit the shop with some items still buyable.